najasnake12/najasnake12/README.md

 A dumb kid making random projects.

+⚠️ Script Kiddie Alert ⚠️
+(relax not for malicious purposes)